 - thrombocytopenia (a low level of platelets in the blood).

-FDA pregnancy category D. Fulvestrant can cause harm to an unborn baby or cause birth defects.
-Do not receive fulvestrant without telling your doctor if you are pregnant.
-Use an effective form of birth control, and tell your doctor if you become pregnant during treatment.
+FDA pregnancy category D. Do not use fulvestrant if you are pregnant.
+It could harm the unborn baby.
+Use effective birth control, and tell your doctor if you become pregnant during treatment.

 It is not known whether fulvestrant passes into breast milk or if it could harm a nursing baby.
-Do not receive this medication without telling your doctor if you are breast-feeding a baby.
+You should not breast-feed while you are using fulvestrant.

 How is fulvestrant given (Faslodex)?

-Fulvestrant is given as an injection into a muscle of your buttock.
+Fulvestrant is injected into a muscle of your buttock.
 Your doctor, nurse, or other healthcare provider will give you this injection.

-Fulvestrant is usually given once a month.
+Fulvestrant is usually given once every 2 weeks at first, and then once a month.
 Do not miss any scheduled appointments.

 Additional Faslodex Information